bashfx/fx-sync/README.md

 # Xsync

 ## Bash 3.2+ Script
  XSYNC(3) bash sync manager using fswatch + rsync.
 Uses config file to spawn rsync tasks.
-Pretty janky but works.
-Temporary home until I move into its final @basfx/fx-xsync home.
+Pretty janky but works.This repo is a temporary home until I move into its final @basfx/fx-xsync home because I was not saving changes! oops.

 ## Note
  Please note that this is only been tested on latest mac os and may not work on other linux systems (atm) for things like sed that